 If a party loses the case, there is often a right to appeal to another court or body.
 If there has been an error, the losing party may choose to appeal the decision to the relevant authority.
 Generally, appellate courts are limited by the evidence presented to the lower court through documents, evidence, and testimony presented at the trial.

-Sometimes trial courts just get it wrong, or there is no clear answer, so we have appellate advocacy to settle the issues of law.
+Sometimes trial courts just get it wrong, or there is no clear answer, so our White Plains civil litigation attorneys can use appellate advocacy to settle the issues of law.
 Appellate courts review how the law (as made by judges or the legislature) applies to the facts of the case.

 The adversarial system works if both sides vigorously and aggressively test the credibility of each witness or piece of evidence.
 The system fails if the lawyer (advocate) fails to investigate, learn and then present the evidence clearly or fully.
 The system also fails if the person or tribunal deciding the facts or the law has some kind of bias or inability to comprehend the issues.

 Contact us today.
 Klose & Associates can help you at any stage of this litigation process.
-Put our business litigation experience to work for you.
+Put our experience as civil litigation lawyers in the White Plains area to work for you.